farhansolodev/ebiten-quadtree/README.md

 # ebiten-quadtree
-Quadtree visualization in Go
+##Quadtree visualization in Go

-Run the demo using:
+You can clone and build the program, or run it by entering the following in your terminal:
 `go run github.com/farhansolodev/ebiten-quadtree@latest`

 View CLI flags by running the above with the `--help`, `-help`, `--h` or `-h` flag